 fruits and vegetablesLow in fiber and dairy products, if advised by your dietitian

 Overall wellness may also play a role in reducing IBD flare-ups.
 Find ways to reduce stress.
 Get plenty of rest.

-Anti-inflammatory drugsCorticosteroidsImmune system suppressorsAntibiotics to kill germs in the intestinal tractAnti-diarrhea medicineLaxativesPain relievers
+Most medications for IBD focus on reducing the swelling and irritation.
+Medications include: Anti-inflammatory drugsCorticosteroidsImmune system suppressorsAntibiotics to kill germs in the intestinal tractAnti-diarrhea medicationLaxativesPain relievers

 Since the cause is not clear, there are no known prevention steps.

 Botoman VA, Bonner GF, et al. Management of inflammatory bowel disease.
 Am Fam Physician.
 1998 Jan 1;57(1):57-68.
 Available at:

 Inflammatory bowel disease (IBD).
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/ibd/.
 Updated January 14, 2014.
 Accessed October 1, 2014.